kougianos/debezium-cassandra-example/README.md

 ## Overview and important information

 This project demonstrates how to set up and use the Debezium connector for Apache Cassandra to capture and stream data changes (Change Data Capture or CDC) to Apache Kafka. <br>
-It was forked from the official debezium-examples repo and stripped down to include only what’s necessary for running a Cassandra CDC PoC using Debezium.
+It was forked from the official debezium-examples repo and stripped down to include only what's necessary for running a Cassandra CDC PoC using Debezium.

 The `config.properties` here includes two critical properties that are missing in the official example, which are essential to trigger near real-time CDC events even for small changes: